thogiti/ZK-Audits/spartan-ecdsa-audit.md

 ## Executive Summary
 - There are no critical or high impact bugs in the code.
-- There were some low impact bugs mainly under constrained input variables between the Circom circuits.
+- There were some informational items, mainly under constrained input variables between the Circom circuits.
+- The goal of Spartan-ECDSA was to create a fast and secure ECDSA implementation with minimal constraints.
+To achieve this, the Circom circuits used in Spartan-ECDSA had to be carefully checked for inputs and outputs on the client side.
+The team behind Spartan-ECDSA advised clients to use their typescript functions instead of the Circom circuits, unless the inputs and outputs were fully verified.

 **Spartan ECDSA**

 [Spartan-ecdsa](https://github.com/personaelabs/spartan-ecdsa) is an open-source implementation for verifying ECDSA (secp256k1) signatures in zero-knowledge.
 It is significantly faster than previous implementations, such as efficient-zk-ecdsa, and can prove ECDSA group membership 10 times faster.

+The goal of Spartan-ECDSA was to create a fast and secure ECDSA with minimal constraints.
+To achieve this, the Circom circuits had to be carefully checked for inputs and outputs on the client side.
+Using the Circom circuits directly was not recommended unless the inputs and outputs were fully verified.
+The Spartan-ECDSA team advised the clients to use their typescript functions instead of the Circom circuits.

 The major improvement in Spartan-ecdsa comes from the optimization of constraint breakdown.
 By using right-field arithmetic with secq and avoiding SNARK-unfriendly range checks and big integer math, Spartan-ecdsa reduces the number of constraints from 1.5 million in circom-ecdsa to 3,039 for efficient ECDSA signature verification.
 Furthermore, it uses efficient ECDSA signatures instead of standard ECDSA signatures, saving an additional 14,505 constraints.